JaMo42/fmt/README.md

 - compile with `-lm` (I don't think I can get rid of this)

-- if `FMT_LOCKED_DEFAULT_PRINTERS` is defined, compiling with `-pthread` *may* be neccessary, depending on platform
+- if `FMT_LOCKED_DEFAULT_PRINTERS` is defined, compiling with `-pthread` *may* be necessary, depending on platform

 ### Windows

 Windows builds only work with clang (gcc not tested), as Microsoft has moved on to C++ and `msvc` is lacking a lot of the newer standard C features.

-Unlike on linux no directives need to be defined or libraries linked.
+Unlike on Linux no directives need to be defined or libraries linked.

 ---